Xevious 3D/G: Release

 Namco demonstrated Xevious 3D/G at the 1996 Amusement Operator's Union (AOU) tradeshow in February, alongside games such as Prop Cycle, Ace Driver Victory Lap, and Namco Classic Collection Vol. 2.
 Its 3D computer-generated graphics, cinematic cutscenes, and affordable price point were heavily pushed in marketing.
 The game was officially released in Japan on May 1; it was only sold as a conversion kit for other System 11 arcade games or Namco-manufactured arcade cabinets.
 A North American release was published later in the year, released in generic black-colored machines.
 The August 1996 issue of Edge magazine listed a European release date as "TBA".
 It is unknown if it was ever officially released in Europe.

 In early March 1997, GameFan announced that Namco was reportedly underway with porting Xevious 3D/G to the PlayStation, in production alongside a conversion of Time Crisis.
 Titled Xevious 3D/G+, it was released on March 28 in Japan.
 Namco demonstrated the game at E3 1997 in North America, presented in conjunction with games like Ace Combat 2, Treasures of the Deep, and Namco Museum Vol. 5, before being publicly released on June 30.
 It was released later in the year in Europe.
 Alongside a port of 3D/G, it also includes ports of the original Xevious, Super Xevious, and Xevious Arrangement, the last of which was previously released in arcades as part of Namco Classic Collection Vol. 1.
 3D/G+ also includes a new arranged soundtrack, slight graphical updates, and full-motion video cutscenes in-between levels.
 Because the System 11 arcade system board was designed after the internal hardware of the PlayStation, Namco had little difficulty in porting it over to the console.
 The Japanese version of 3D/G+ featured heavy slowdown problems, which were corrected in the North American release.
 It is compatible with the Namco NeGcon controller.

 A techno soundtrack inspired by the music in 3D/G, titled Xevious 3D/G+ Techno Maniax, was published jointly by Namco and Pony Canyon in October 1997, alongside Tekken 3 Battle Trax.
 It featured tracks from the original game and newly-composed remixed versions.
 It was released under Pony Canyon's DigiGroove brand of albums, featuring additional extras alongside the music.
 Xevious 3D/G+ was digitally re-released for the PlayStation Store in Japan on June 26, 2013 under the Game Archives line of classic game re-releases, being available for both the PlayStation 3 and PlayStation Vita.
 It was followed by a North American release on February 25, 2015, alongside several other Namco-produced PlayStation games.

+Hamster Corporation released the game as part of their Arcade Archives 2 series for the Nintendo Switch 2, PlayStation 5 and Xbox Series X/S in September 2026.